Code of Privacy

 5. LIMITING USE, DISCLOSURE, AND RETENTION

 Personal information will not be used or disclosed for purposes other than those for which it is collected, except with the consent of the individual or as required by law.
-Berkeley will only retain personal information as long as necessary for the fulfillment of those purposes.
+Berkeley will only retain personal information as long as necessary for the fulfilment of those purposes.

 Berkeley may disclose personal information only to Law Enforcement agencies, other investigative bodies or Berkeley’s clients for the purpose for which the personal information was collected.
 Berkeley will destroy all personal information in its possession once it is no longer required for the purpose for which it was collected.